 Best part of my job: I love knowing that whatever I’m doing, no matter how small, I’m helping students through one of the most exciting (and stressful) times in their life so far: college admissions!
 As a first generation student I know that applying for college can be overwhelming.
 So I take pride in knowing that whether I’m reading applications or answering a question over the phone about transcripts, everything I do is important to someone somewhere trying to get into their dream school.

 Favorite Eugene restaurant: It is so hard to pick just one.
 I really love Papa’s Soul Food and Cornbread Cafe (a vegan comfort food restaurant).
 I highly recommend them both.

-If you didn't work at the UO: I’d pursue a master’s degree in Indigenous Governance or a law degree in Indian Law.
+If I didn't work at the UO: I’d pursue a master’s degree in Indigenous Governance or a law degree in Indian Law.
 Maybe even both!

 Favorite campus hangout: The Many Nations Longhouse!
 Not only did I work there for several years as a student, I studied, slept, and ate there!
 It was a great place to find community and you could always find me at the community potlucks every Thursday night.
 Not to mention, it is (in my humble opinion) the most beautiful building on campus!

 Most memorable college class: Women and Gender Studies 410/510: Native Feminisms taught by professor Lani Teves.
 It was a class that focused on Indigenous feminist theory in the Americas.
 The course really challenged me to think about my own indigeneity and feminist practices and how the two converge to impact my life.
 Not only did I feel personally invested in this course, it was one of the few classes where I left considering everyone enrolled in the class to be a new friend.
 It challenged me intellectually, and opened my heart to new ideas and new people.
 I sincerely hope everyone takes courses that do the same for them.